Follow the Leaders

 Each quarter the Virginia Council of CEOs (VACEOs) and University of Richmond’s Robins School of Business partner to take the pulse of top executives in the region.

-The survey results provided by Jeff ￼Pollack, assistant professor of management at the Robins School of Business, provide a snap shot of the overall economic outlook index for various companies within the region and help central Virginia companies anticipate business decisions and plan for growth.
-This quarter the survey finds the overall outlook index of top executives is the highest compared to the four previous quarters.
+The survey results provided by Richard Coughlan, Senior Associate Dean at the Robins School of Business, provide a snap shot of the overall economic outlook index for various companies within the region and help central Virginia companies anticipate business decisions and plan for growth.

-The following survey results, from the first and second quarter of 2013 show projections for the next six months for sales, spending and employment:
+The following survey results from the first and second quarters of 2014 show projections for the next six months for sales, spending and employment:

 The results also provide an overall economic outlook index, which is based on businesses’ projected six-month sales, spending and employment figures.